Green Left (Denmark): Ideology and issues

-SF's ideological base is socialism, inspired by green politics and democratic socialism.
+The SF's ideological base is socialism, inspired by green politics and democratic socialism.
 The party sees a democratic-socialist Denmark as the end goal of its politics.
 The party is a strong supporter of feminism, human rights, the rights of minorities, and democracy.
 In its support for human rights it supports Danish recognition of a Palestinian state.

 Other important issues for the SF are a globalization based on solidarity.
 To that extent, it seeks to reform the World Trade Organization, as well as environmental protection, and support feminism.
 The party is also critical of capitalism, with its principle program (adopted in 2012) arguing that "Danish society is characterized by a capitalist structure.
 Capitalism has created increased prosperity and productivity, but it has also created great inequality and social injustice, where a wealthy minority has the decisive control over the economy and production, and where many people are excluded and have no influence over their own lives.
 The main driving force in capitalist society is the private pursuit of profit, which entails a continuous risk of crises and puts constant pressure on society's social cohesion and natural foundations.
 The crises are further exacerbated by a wildly growing, detached financial sector, which becomes a drag on the productive sector.
 Globalization contains enormous opportunities, but also an unregulated capitalism that creates a casino economy where large banks and finance houses create financial instability.
-SF works for a regulation of international capital flows and multinational companies."
+The SF works for a regulation of international capital flows and multinational companies."

-The European Union
+European Union

-Historically, the European Union has divided the party.
-The party was highly Eurosceptic during the 1990s, when SF was the main architect of the four Danish "opt-outs" of the European Union.
+Historically, the European Union (EU) has divided the party.
+The party was highly Eurosceptic during the 1990s, when the SF was the main architect of the four Danish "opt-outs" of the EU.
 When the EU began to implement policies oriented at regional development, environmental protection and social protection, the SF became more positive about the EU.
 In 2004 the party shifted towards a more pro-European stance.
-This EU-positive stance was emphasized in 2022, where a broad coalition of Danish parties made a historic Defence-agreement that included a referendum of the Danish EU-defense opt-out.
-Here, SF recommended to abolish the very same opt-out they had been an architect of in the 1990s.
+This EU-positive stance was emphasized in the 2022 Danish European Union opt-out referendum, where a broad coalition of Danish parties made a historic Defence-agreement that included.
+The SF recommended to abolish the opt-out they had been an architect of in the 1990s.

 International comparison

 The SF is a Nordic Green Left party like the Swedish Left Party, the Norwegian Socialist Left Party, the Finnish Left Alliance, and the Icelandic Left-Green Movement.
 These were also influenced by feminism and green politics in the 1970s and 1980s.
 Similar parties in Western Europe were the French Unified Socialist Party and the Dutch Pacifist Socialist Party.
 The party is part of the European Green Party, along with other environmentalist and eco-socialist parties such as Alliance 90/The Greens and Europe Ecology – The Greens.